—Found in Batman #395

 Read enough old comics and this type of stuff shows up more regularly than one would expect.

 What’s the point of contributing to a website if you can’t use it to sell your shit?
 With that in mind, I hereby announce that my second book, The Blasted Lands, is now available in the Kindle store for $3.99 in the U.S., and adjusted in other markets.

 Boom times in Silicon Valley call for hard work, and hard work — at least in technology land — means that coders, engineers and venture capitalists are turning to liquid meals…While athletes and dieters have been drinking their dinner for years, Silicon Valley’s workers are now increasingly chugging their meals, too, so they can more quickly get back to their computer work.

 There’s been a lot of piling on about daylight saving time.
 So much so that it’s become a twice yearly ritual to point out that it’s an outdated, unnecessary, and even dangerous practice.
 Washington, Oregon, and Alaska have all had state lawmakers introduce bills to abolish daylight saving time in their respective states.
 There will probably be more as it’s an easy and painless issue for our craven politicians to get behind.
 Fine.
 I have no problem with that.
 With one caveat…

 Last year, I got it into my head that I could write a book.
 Check that, I’ve known I could do it for a long time.
 Last year was when I finally figured out that, in order to be a writer, one must write, instead of thinking about writing.
 So, I sat my ass down four or five days a week and banged out a first draft.
 I then inflicted the book on friends and family.
 Many revisions and tweaks later I felt I had something polished enough to begin shopping it around to literary agents.
 The literary agents, so far, do not agree.
 I chose to go the traditional route for publishing a book because it is still a valid business model.
 But, following the traditional route, unless an author is picked up by an agent, said author’s book remains a lonely file on a lonely computer.

 Kindle version 4.3 was released today, and it has some great features, including the ability listen to audiobooks directly in the app.
 But…does it have scrolling view yet?
 No, it does not.

 Kindle for iOS, version 4.2 was released the other day.
 New features include easier access to the table of contents of books, and something called X-Ray Smart Look-Up.
 It’s a welcome addition, actually.
 But, has continuous scrolling, one feature that has been missing for years, been added yet?
-No, it has not.

 Last week, Amazon updated it’s Kindle app for iOS.
 For the iPad, the new update is a case study in poor design.
 From the update blurb in the app store: